decodoku/A_Game_to_Benchmark_Quantum_Computers/README.md

 ### Running the game

 The easiest way to play is to use the browser version [here](https://mybinder.org/v2/gh/decodoku/A_Game_to_Benchmark_Quantum_Computers/master?filepath=Play_Quantum_Awesomeness.ipynb) (though it might take a few attempts before it actually loads).
-Just press the run button, or the one highlighted in red in the image below.
+Just press the run button, as highlighted in the image below.

 ![alt text](example.png)